 Bob Farrell is a Wall Street veteran who draws on some 50 years of experience in crafting his investing rules.
-After finishing a masters program at Columbia Business School, Bob Farrell started as a technical analyst at Merrill Lynch in 1957.
-Even though Farrell studied fundamental analysis under Gramm and Dodd, he turned to technical analysis after realizing there was more to stock prices than balance sheets and income statements.
-Farrell became a pioneer in sentiment studies and market psychology.
-His 10 rules on investing stem from personal experience with dull markets, bull markets, bear markets, crashes and bubbles.
-In short, Farrell has seen it all and lived to tell about it.
+After finishing a masters program at Columbia Business School, he launched his career as a technical analyst with Merrill Lynch in 1957.
+Even though Mr. Farrell studied fundamental analysis under Gramm and Dodd, he turned to technical analysis after realizing there was more to stock prices than balance sheets and income statements.
+He became a pioneer in sentiment studies and market psychology.
+His 10 rules on investing stem from personal decades of experience with dull markets, bull markets, bear markets, crashes and bubbles.
+In short, Bob Farrell has seen it all and lived to tell about it.

 1. Markets tend to return to the mean over time.

 Translation: Trends that get overextended in one direction or another return to their long-term average.
 Even during a strong uptrend or strong downtrend, prices often move back (revert) to a long-term moving average.
 The chart below shows the S&P 500 over a 15-year period with a 52-week exponential moving average.
 The blue arrows show several reversions back to this moving average in both uptrends and downtrends.
 The indicator window shows the Percent Price Oscillator (1,52,1) reverting back to the zero line.